uix5/info-inpdir/README.md

     |   64 | Common part
     |  100 | Zeros / Garbage

-Send by master upon locking the master or when selecting the *Lock Slaves and Master* menu option.
+Sent by master upon locking the master or when selecting the *Lock Slaves and Master* menu option.